citusdata/citus_docs/migration/data.rst

 Migrating from one database to another has traditionally been difficult.
 There are two traditional approaches: using a dump and restore that takes downtime, or updating application logic to write to two databases and then switch to the new one.

 Now there's an easier way.
-PostgreSQL 10 added logical replication to stream data to a new database even while the existing database continues to sustain application load.
+Citus Warp allows you to stream changes from a PostgreSQL source database into a  :ref:`Citus Cloud <cloud_overview> cluster as they happen.
 It's as if the application automatically writes to two databases rather than one, except with perfect transactional logic.
+Citus Warp works with Postgres versions 9.4 and above which have the `logical_decoding` plugin enabled (this is supported on Amazon RDS as long as you're at version 9.4 or higher).

-We have streamlined logical replication on :ref:`Citus Cloud <cloud_overview>` with a process called Citus Warp.
 To do a warp, we connect the coordinator node of a Citus cluster to an existing database through VPC peering or IP white-listing, and begin replication.

 Using Citus Warp
 ----------------